Frequently Asked Questions - Augusta Park

 Will there be a new Health Centre for the development?

-What can be done to stop people leaving rubbish bins out after collection on Thursdays?
+What can be done to stop people leaving rubbish bins out after collection?

 Will there be a secondary school at East Anton?

 Hampshire County Council has confirmed that there is no requirement for a secondary school on the East Anton development.
-The developer is therefore free to develop the land which was safeguarded for a secondary school for an alternative use (a planning application will be required).
+The developer was

 Why isn't there a post box on Augusta Park?